rezemika/humanized_opening_hours/README.md

 To know at which time the facility status (open / closed) will change.
 Returns a datetime.datetime object.
-Can take a datetime.datetime moment to check for another time.
+It can take a datetime.datetime moment to get next change from another time.
 If we are on December 24 before 21:00 / 09:00PM...

 ```python